Medicare coverage5 important points about Medicare Part A and Part B coverage gaps

 Yes, even with a preexisting condition, you can enroll in Original Medicare or a Medicare Advantage plan.

 Note: With Medicare Advantage, you can't enroll in a plan if you have end-stage kidney disease.
-And with Medicare Supplement plans, if you don’t sign up when you first become eligible, the insurer may impose a waiting period before your coverage takes effect for any preexisting issues.
+And with Medicare Supplement plans, if you don’t sign up when you first become eligible, the insurer may impose a waiting period before your coverage takes effect for any preexisting issues, except in certain situations that qualify for guaranteed acceptance.

 9. Will I be able to choose my doctor?